What is the difference between a college transfer and a McBride Scholar?

 International students who are currently enrolled at an accredited U.S. college or university and will have completed at least one semester of college-level work by the application deadline can apply as transfer students.
 International students can apply for fall entry only.
 Only international students transferring from U.S. colleges or universities are eligible for financial aid.
 Students applying from overseas universities are considered for admission on a case-by-case basis and cannot apply for financial aid.

-Is housing available for 4-year college transfers, C³ students, and McBride Scholars?
+Is housing available for transfer students and McBride Scholars?